wp-plugins/login-logger/readme.txt

 == Installation ==

-1. Upload the login-log folder to your /wp-content/plugins/ directory
+1. Upload the login-logger folder to your /wp-content/plugins/ directory
 2. Activate the plugin

 == Frequently Asked Questions ==